NESA: Relational Neuro-Symbolic Static Program Analysis: Introduction

-This work addresses the two limitations of recent advances in large language models (LLMs).
-LLMs have shown their exceptional performance in programming-related tasks, including code generation~\cite{DBLP:conf/emnlp/ZhangCZKLZMLC23}, program transformation~\cite{LLMRepair, JimenezYWYPPN24}, and test case generation~\cite{LingmingFuzz}.
-The capability of understanding program semantics makes LLMs stand out as a promising alternative to static analyzers~\cite{DBLP:journals/corr/abs-2401-00812}.
-For example, with a natural language definition of a bug accompanied by buggy examples, LLMs can identify bugs in code snippets without the need for compilation.
-Unlike traditional static analysis methods, this prompting-based approach demonstrates another attractive paradigm of static analysis that naturally supports compilation-free and customizable analysis.
-However, inherent hallucinations~\cite{Shi23} make LLMs the \emph{Sword of Damocles} when solving specific static analysis problems, eventually leading to incorrect analysis results.
-For instance, in bug detection, LLMs may fail to correctly identify faulty values or their propagation, resulting in false positives or negatives.~\looseness=-1
+In the past few years, LLMs have shown their exceptional performance in programming-related tasks~\cite{DBLP:conf/emnlp/ZhangCZKLZMLC23, LLMRepair, JimenezYWYPPN24, LingmingFuzz}.
+The capability of understanding program semantics makes LLMs stand out as a promising alternative to static program analyzers~\cite{DBLP:journals/corr/abs-2401-00812}.
+With a bug definition and buggy examples, LLMs can identify bugs in code snippets without compilation.
+Unlike traditional static program analyzers, this prompting-based approach demonstrates another attractive paradigm that naturally supports compilation-free and customizable analysis.
+However, inherent hallucinations~\cite{Shi23} make LLMs the \emph{Sword of Damocles} when solving specific static program analysis problems, potentially resulting in false positives or negatives.